mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 1. Verify local volumes stay mounted after the host is rebooted.

-For more information about how to mount local volumes, see the [Operations][static_pv_provisioner_operations] guide for Kubernetes.
+For more information on how to mount local volumes, see the [Operations][static_pv_provisioner_operations] guide for Kubernetes.

 Note that if your stateful workload is using a [local persistent volume][local_persistent_volume], it cannot be moved to a different node.
 If the node fails, the stateful workload might lose its data.